-Uwharrie Green School's teaching approach will primarily use innovative project based and problem based instructional strategies heavily grounded in constructivist learning theory to activate student knowledge by structuring lessons that require rigorous critical thinking skills, collaboration skills, and communication skills to demonstrate mastery.
-By utilizing the rigorous curriculum standards of the NC Common Core/ Essential Standards coupled with research proven best teaching practices, UGS will prepare students to be college and career ready upon graduation.
-An important approach to teaching all students is scaffolding which requires the faculty to "prescribe" a pathway to understanding through tutoring, differentiated assignments, small group instruction, among other methods in an effort to move students from where they are within the content to their highest potential.
+Uwharrie Charter Academy's teaching approach will primarily use innovative project based and problem based instructional strategies heavily grounded in constructivist learning theory.
+Lesson structures will activate student knowledge by structuring lessons that require rigorous critical thinking skills, collaboration skills, and communication skills to demonstrate mastery.
+The rigorous curriculum standards of the NC Common Core/ Essential Standards coupled with research proven best teaching practices, UCA will prepare students to be college and career ready upon graduation.
+Teachers at UCA will use scaffolding, which requires the faculty to "prescribe" a pathway to understanding through tutoring, differentiated assignments, small group instruction, among other methods, to move students from where they are within the content to their highest potential.

-Important to any learning environment are the quality of instructors and the Uwharrie Green School will employ a highly qualified teaching staff to engage students in rigorous, intellectual endeavors making relevant knowledge accessible through a varied teaching approach.
-The faculty and staff of UGS will take advantage of our network of community partners to plan instruction that is similar to real-world applications of the content and use these "hooks" to design projects that create a college-going environment in rigor and relevance.
-Through these innovative projects, teachers will build confidence in students which will facilitate an intrinsic, college-going identity and a service-to-community attitude.
-Serving the community as an act of citizenship and within the constructs of an assigned project will be both encouraged and routinely required of all students with a reflective practice component to each experience so that students can share and critically consider the impacts of their service.
+Important to any learning environment are the quality of instructors.
+The Uwharrie Charter Academy will employ a highly qualified teaching staff to engage students in rigorous, intellectual endeavors making relevant knowledge accessible through a varied teaching approach to students at all levels including learning disabled, English Language Learners, gifted learners, and at-risk learners.
+The faculty and staff of UCA will take advantage of our network of community partners to plan instruction that is similar to and/or embedded in real-world applications of the content and use those "hooks" to design projects that create a college-going, career-related environment in rigor and relevance.
+These local institutions will be rich in STEM, service, trade skills, communications, and provide students with opportunities for applied learning.
+Through these innovative projects, teachers will build confidence in students which will facilitate an intrinsic, college-going, career ready identity and a service-to-community attitude.
+Service to the community as an act of citizenship and within the constructs of an assigned project will be both encouraged and routinely required of all students, who will be required to reflect and share their experience so that so as to critically consider the impact of their service.